2nd version (revised)

-He said faster and faster, faster and faster, but the volume was not raised.
+He said this faster and faster, faster and faster, but the volume was not raised.

 His voice was small as though he was begging.
 The rocking started again.

 Dad paused, and did not try to touch him again.
-He walked to the side of the table, lit the candle with a match and sat down, staring at the mumbling rocking Cai quietly.
+He walked to the side of the table, lit the candle with a match and sat down, quietly staring at the mumbling rocking Cai.

-Hearing my voices, Dad’s shoulders jerked, as though he was just reminded of my presence.
+Hearing my voice, Dad’s shoulders jerked, as though he was just reminded of my presence.

 “Your brother, he was, something happened to him before……” Dad turned halfway towards me.
 He did not look at me directly.

 “What thing?”
-Seeing that he did not answer, I added another one, “ Did it happen before he came here, when he was still in the city?”
+Seeing that he did not answer, I added, “ Did it happen before he came here, when he was still in the city?”

 “Kids shouldn’t ask too many questions.
 You are too young.
 You won’t understand and you never need to.”

-The harsh tone in his voice let me knew that I better stop asking.
-I looked towards Cai again, and saw his legs had patches of bright red.
+The harsh tone in his voice let me know that I better stop asking.
+I looked towards Cai again, and saw his legs had patches of bright red on them.

 “But, won’t he get sick because of the cold?”
 I hesitated, and asked after a while.
 Though we had burning coals in the middle of the room to keep the house warm, the temperature was still low.
 It was only just warm enough not to freeze anybody to death.